ktoso/rx-wiki/Filtering-Observables.md

 <img src="/ReactiveX/RxJava/wiki/images/rx-operators/timeout.2.png" width="640" height="305" />​

+#### scheduler

+The variants of `timeout( )` that use a per-emission Observable to form the timeout period operate by default on the `immediate` scheduler.
+The variants that use a duration-based timeout operate by default on the `computation` scheduler and also have variants with which you can indicate which scheduler to use by passing it in as a parameter.

 #### see also:
 * javadoc: <a href="http://reactivex.io/RxJava/javadoc/rx/Observable.html#timeout(rx.functions.Func0, rx.functions.Func1)">`timeout(firstTimeoutSelector, timeoutSelector)`</a> and <a href="http://reactivex.io/RxJava/javadoc/rx/Observable.html#timeout(rx.functions.Func0, rx.functions.Func1, rx.Observable)">`timeout(firstTimeoutSelector, timeoutSelector, fallback)`</a>
 * javadoc: <a href="http://reactivex.io/RxJava/javadoc/rx/Observable.html#timeout(rx.functions.Func1)">`timeout(timeoutSelector)`</a> and <a href="http://reactivex.io/RxJava/javadoc/rx/Observable.html#timeout(rx.functions.Func1, rx.Observable)">`timeout(timeoutSelector, fallback)`</a>